Qbox-project/qbx_smallresources/README.md

 ##### This resource is now deprecated and will be deconstructed in future releases.
 No new code will be added.

 # qbx_smallresources
-Base scripts for QBox Core Framework :building_construction:
+Base scripts for the QBox Core Framework :building_construction:

 ## Dependencies
 - [qbx_core](https://github.com/Qbox-project/qbx_core)